Avoid Migraine While Traveling: Tips to Avoid Triggers and Packing List

 I often wait too long to take meds because I hate taking many pills.
 I was proactive in taking my Sudafed and reactive in taking my pain pill.

 Migraine after Flying

-As I exited the plane I braced myself for the change in weather.
-As you can imagine the temperature and barometric pressure are a bit different from Cleveland to California.
+As I exited the plane, I braced myself for the change in weather.
+As you can imagine, the temperature and barometric pressure are slightly different from Cleveland to California.
 Here came another trigger.
-I got my luggage and sat outside breathing in the fresh air I needed all day.
-I then took a pain pill, a deep breath, and arrived at the hotel.
+I got my luggage and sat outside, breathing the fresh air I needed all day.
+I then took my medication, took a deep breath, and arrived at the hotel.
 A success, I made it!
-Not to say that a migraine wouldn’t be triggered by that night or the next day, but my travel was done for the day.
-Oh, the joys of traveling.
+Not to say that wouldn’t trigger a migraine by that night or the next day, but I did my travel for the day.
+Oh, the joys of travelling.

 I usually plan a day after I get home to recover.
 Unfortunately, that’s not always an option, and sometimes that’s not long enough.
 Remembering to get back into my self-care routine and back to normalcy is essential.

 I have now had migraine attacks for 12 days straight with no relief.
 My pain fluctuates between 4 and 7 most days but is constant primarily, with never-ending full-body fatigue and heightened stimulus sensitivity with brain pains.
 My cravings have been out of control, and I’ve been packing on the weight that makes me even more uncomfortable.

 It’s hard to describe to someone who has not lived like this.
 It is tough mentally as much as physically when I am in a cycle that isn’t being broken at all.
 For me, it’s like this wet blanket over me that I only feel in my downtime.
 Priorities of my spoons are the best way I can describe it.
 I had to cancel plans this week.
 This weekend, I was like a rag doll and felt crappy since I’d been home.